Our story

 At Aloha Always, we believe in second chances, sacred purpose, and love that never lets go.

-We restore gently-loved American Girl dolls and place them into the arms of girls entering foster care — as a tangible reminder that, like these dolls, they are not forgotten, discarded, or without purpose.
-They are deeply loved, cherished, and created by God for something beautiful.
+We restore gently-loved American Girl dolls and place them into the arms of girls entering foster care-as a tangible reminder that, like these dolls, they are not forgotten, discarded, or without purpose.
+They are deeply loved, cherished, and created for something beautiful.

 Each doll receives a new outfit, fresh hair, and a name card affirming her worth: